kubernetes/enhancements/keps/sig-node/6303-in-place-pod-resize-windows/README.md

 | Container | exits `OOMKilled` | may exit, **or stay `Running` but unhealthy** |
 | K8s signal | kernel event, always visible | only if the runtime classifies the exit as OOM |

-Operators should pair the cap with liveness probes, and rely on a terminal `OOMKilled` reason from the runtime where it exists.
-The kubelet Windows OOM watcher (kubernetes/kubernetes#141700) is the in-flight work that surfaces that reason, but it covers only that subset — not the Running-but-unhealthy case above. #141700 is an open, unmerged forward reference and is not a dependency of this KEP, which neither adds nor changes it.
+Operators must therefore pair the cap with liveness probes.
+Kubernetes does not currently surface this as `OOMKilled` on Windows: the runtime does not classify a commit-limit exit as OOM (containerd classifies OOM only for the Linux exit code 137), so there is no `OOMKilled` reason, event, or `container_oom_events_total` increment — and a container that merely degrades stays `Running`.
+Closing that gap requires a runtime-side change to classify the Windows commit-limit exit as OOM; it is deferred and out of scope here.
+The Running-but-unhealthy row above is not covered by any current signal, which is the main reason alpha requires liveness probes.

 ### Test Plan